-Anyway, I asked Nina if she could give me a list of the best Halloween treats she’s ever found in her goody bag.
-She was more than happy to oblige, of course.
+Anyway, I asked Nina if she could give me a list of the best Halloween treats she’s ever found in her goody bag and, thankfully, she was more than happy to oblige.

 2. Juice boxes.
-According to Nina, she loves it when she gets a juice box – especially if she’s been out trick-or-treating for awhile.
-She quaffs them on the spot – and why not?
-It quenches the mighty thirst she builds up as she’s out gathering up her Halloween booty, thereby allowing her to stay out longer, which in turn results in even more candy!
-Hey, trick-or-treating is hard work, folks.
+Hey, trick-or-treating is hard work, folks — which is why my daughter loves it when she gets a juice box.
+Nina usually quaffs them on the spot in order to quench the mighty thirst she builds up gathering her Halloween booty.
+That, in turn, allows her to stay out longer, which results in … even more candy!

 3. Fruit roll-ups.
-This is another juicy treat that Nina likes to eat on the spot because “they’re refreshing” and it helps give her added energy.
+This is another juicy treat that Nina likes to eat on the spot because “they’re refreshing” and gives her “extra energy.”

 5. Marshmallows.
-Nina says she loves getting mini marshmallows because we almost never buy them.
-She’s right.
-We’re not campers, so we never make smores.
-The only time we have mini marshmallows is during Thanksgiving when we put them in the fruit salad and use them as a topping for the candied yams.
+My daughter loves getting mini marshmallows because we almost never purchase them.
+In fact, the only time we buy mini marshmallows is during Thanksgiving when we put them in the fruit salad and use them as a topping for the candied yams.

 6. Money.
-Just for the record, I asked Nina how much money she would have to get in order to push “money” to the top of this list.
-Without the slightest bit of hesitation she gave me her answer: $2.50.
-It’s almost as if she had previously pondered this question.
+Just for the record, I asked Nina how much cash she would have to get in order to push “money” to the top of this list.
+Her quick answer: $2.50.
+It’s almost as if she had previously pondered that question.
 Maybe she did.

 7. Candy apples.
-Nina likes these because they’re fun to eat.
+My daughter likes these because they’re fun to eat.
 For the record, she didn’t feel the same way about caramel apples.
 Really?
 When I was a kid, I preferred the latter.
 (I know.
-Since this isn’t my list I should just shut my trap.)
+This isn’t my list, so I’ll shut my trap.)

 8. Popcorn balls.
-“Who doesn’t like like popcorn balls, Dad?”
-You’re right, Sweetheart; I certainly know I love them.
-So that makes two of us.
-For the record, Nina also noted that: 1) popcorn is always more fun to eat when it is in a ball; and, 2) she awards bonus points for kettle corn.
+“Who doesn’t like popcorn balls, Dad?”
+You’re right, Sweetheart; I know I love them.
+Oh, yeah; Nina also wanted everyone to know that: 1) popcorn is always more fun to eat when it’s in a ball; and, 2) she awards bonus points for kettle corn.

 9. Goodie bags.
-Usually, these are small plastic bags adorned with Halloween decorations filled with a few pieces of candy and/or other small gifts, and then tied-off with decorative orange and black ribbon.
-Nina loves these because “it’s like a present and so you never know what you are going to get.”
-Think of it as a way for the kids to practice for Christmas.
+Usually, these are small plastic Halloween-themed bags filled with a few pieces of candy and maybe a couple of coins or a small toy.
+According to my daughter, “It’s like a present, so you never know what you’re going to get!”
+Think of it as practice for Christmas.

 10. Erasers.
-I know this may be hard to believe for some of you, but kids love erasers – especially if they are shaped like an animal or some other character.
-I think that’s because they’re always using them on their homework.
-I know Nina can’t get enough erasers, so when she does happen to find one in her Halloween bag she acts as if I just gave her permission to have a second helping of dessert.
-Alright; maybe that’s going a bit too far, but I think you know what I mean.
+This may be hard to believe, but kids love erasers — especially when they’re shaped like an animal or some other character.
+In fact, when Nina finds one in her Halloween bag she acts as if I just gave her permission to have a second helping of dessert.
+Alright … that’s a bit of a stretch, but you know what I mean.

 This is an updated version of an article originally posted on October 18, 2010)